HiFi-Syn: Hierarchical Granularity Discrimination for High-Fidelity Synthesis of MR Images with Structure Preservation: Experimental Setup

 \subsection{Evaluation Metrics}

 We trained all I2I translation networks in an unpaired manner and evaluated their performance using the Peak Signal Noise Rate (PSNR) and Structural Similarity Index Measure (SSIM).
-Note that raw images from the IXI dataset are unregistered, so we employed BEN \citep{yu2022BEN} and ANTs \citep{avants2009ANTs} to register them at subject-level after skull-stripping to get real reference images for evaluating I2I translation performance on the IXI dataset.

-In addition to PSNR and SSIM, we incorporated the Dice score and volumetric similarity metrics to evaluate the anatomical-level quality of image translation.
+In addition, we incorporated the Dice score and volumetric similarity metrics to evaluate the anatomical-level quality of image translation.
 By focusing on segmented structures of interest, we are able to achieve a more reliable and comprehensive measurement of structural fidelity during image synthesis.